A health and safety apprenticeship has been the perfect choice for me!

 I think school leavers should receive more information about apprenticeships and their benefits.
 Many are unaware of the different apprenticeships that are available and wrongly assume they are only available in the construction, engineering, and retail industries.

 I think the health and safety industry should encourage more businesses to offer apprenticeships too.
-I didn’t want to go to university because of the cost and there is no guarantee you will secure employment when you graduate.
+I didn’t want to go to university because it is expensive and there is no guarantee you will secure employment when you graduate.
 I like the opportunity that apprenticeships give you to gain hands-on experience and recognised qualifications.
 It has certainly worked for me.